For the latest updates from the Ministry of Education, please click here. For the latest updates from the Ministry of Health, please click here.[...]

 In our latest photo recognition project, we are keen to identify the young men captured in the 1945 Whole School image below and we greatly appreciate any recognition help available!

-Old Boy Peter Hargreaves (at Wellesley 1945 – 1948) has done a wonderful job creating an interactive PDF of this 1945 image and would love some help to identify the remaining names.
-Together with the Development Office, and other old boys including David (Edwin) Smart, Gerry Pallo and Raoul Ketko, Peter has referred to the ‘Wellesley – A History’ by Peter Harcourt, including Roll Lists, and his own recollections, to name a significant amount of the boys.
+Old Boy Peter Hargreaves (at Wellesley 1945 – 1948) has done a wonderful job creating an interactive PDF of this 1945 image and would love some suggestions of the remaining 17 names.
+Together with the Development Office, and other old boys including David (Edwin) Smart and Gerry Pallo, Peter has referred to the ‘Wellesley – A History’ by Peter Harcourt, including Roll Lists, and his own recollections, to name a significant amount of the boys.

 Peter has also made a list of boys that would have been present in this photo but not specifically identified – it would be great if you can assist with connecting these names to the correct face and/or identifying any of the remaining missing names in this image.
 You can email Peter directly or email firstname.lastname@example.org